Signs Your Siding Needs Replacement

 Rising Energy Bills: The Hidden Cost of Poor Siding Performance

-When siding deteriorates—whether due to age, water damage, or expansion and contraction—it loses its ability to insulate and protect.
+When siding deteriorates—whether due to age, water damage, or expansion and contraction—it loses its ability to insulate and protect against the elements.
 Cold drafts in the winter or overly hot walls in summer are symptoms that exterior cladding is no longer performing efficiently.
-Modern siding options like insulated vinyl or fiber cement can significantly reduce heat loss, but older materials without proper backing are prone to thermal bridging and energy leakage.
+Modern siding options, such as insulated vinyl or fiber cement, can significantly reduce heat loss.
+However, older materials without proper backing are prone to thermal bridging and energy leakage.

 Over time, the financial cost of inefficiency adds up.
 If you’ve ruled out HVAC or insulation issues, your siding may be the silent culprit draining your home’s efficiency.
 A professional inspection can determine whether the siding’s performance is costing you money.